alphagov/govuk-design-system/src/community/design-system-day-2024/index.md

 <img class="app-image--no-border govuk-!-margin-bottom-9" src="/images/dsd24-day3-speakers-image.png" alt="Panelists in conversation at the Design Day 2024 held in St. George's Hall, Liverpool">

-## Day 3 is coming up in November
+## A Design System "Hack" Day is coming

-Join us online for our third and final Design System Day event of 2024.
+Join us for our third and final Design System Day event of 2024.
+We'll be hosting a hackathon looking at improving the journey between the GOV.UK Design System and other government design systems.

-{% call callToAction({
-  subHeader: "Day 3 call for speakers",
-  imageDesktop: "/images/dsd24-day3.svg",
-  imageMobile: "/images/dsd24-day3-mob.svg",
-  imagePosition: "top"
-}) %}

   <table class="govuk-table">
     <tbody>